1,000+ Opportunities

 Paul, MN 55114 General Voice Mailbox: 651-645-0402 Email General Questions: info@mrac. org

-Based on current listing details, eligibility includes: Individual artists residing in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington counties in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual artists residing in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington counties in Minnesota.
+Confirm the full requirements in the official notice before applying.